omoju/omoju.github.io/_posts/2017-02-11-Receipt-Hierarchical-text-classification.md

 #### Labeling
 For each data point, I assigned the deepest class node in the tree to which it belonged as its label.
 For example, an item named "bacon ends" belonged to classes [Food, Meats, Pork].
 For such an item, I assigned it is label as "Pork."

-I feed these features and labels into a multi-label, multi-class AdaBoost classifier.
+I feed these features and labels into a multi-label, multi-class Random Forest classifier.
 I took 75% of the data for training and 25% for testing.
-Once again I do a 5 fold cross-validation scheme, fit the final classifier, and retrieve the predicted class probabilities.
+Once again I do a 5 fold cross-validation scheme, fitted the final classifier, and retrieve the predicted classes.

 ### Result
 With the understanding that chance is 1/118 * 100 = 0.8%, my approach achieves: